MarcoMeter/neroRL/docs/recurrent_policy.md

 # Recurrent Policy Implementation and Usage

-WIP
+The recurrent policy implementation is based on our [baseline/reference implementation](https://github.com/MarcoMeter/recurrent-ppo-truncated-bptt).

 ## Flow of processing the training data

+1. Training data
    1. Training data is sampled from the current policy
    2. Sampled data is split into episodes
-3. (Optional) episodes are split into sequences
+   3. Episodes are split into sequences (based on the `sequence_length` hyperparameter)
-4. Apply zero padding to retrieve sequences of fixed length
+   4. Zero padding is applied to retrieve sequences of fixed length
+   5. Recurrent cell states are collected from the beginning of the sequences (truncated bptt)
+2. Forward pass of the model
+   1. While feeding the model for optimization, the data is flattened to feed an entire batch (faster)
+   2. Before feeding it to the recurrent layer, the data is reshaped to `(num_sequences, sequence_length, data)`
+3. Loss computation
-5. For computing losses, padded values get masked
+   1. Zero padded values are masked during the computation of the losses

 ## Further details